Warner Music Group: Arts Music

-On June 6, 2017, Warner Music Group launched a new division, Arts Music, Inc., which consists of labels for classical, jazz, and children's music, plus musical theater and film scores.
-The division was placed under president Kevin Gore, who reports to Eliah Seton, President of ADA Worldwide, the group's independent distribution and services arm.
+On June 6, 2017, Warner Music Group launched a new division, Arts Music, Inc., which transcends the pop mainstream and consists of labels for classical, jazz, children's music, and music scores from films/movies and musical theaters.
+The division was placed under president Kevin Gore, who reported to Eliah Seton, President of ADA Worldwide, WMG's independent distribution and services arm.
 At the same time, Warner Classics, including the Erato label, while remaining based in Paris and continuing under president Alain Lanceron, were transferred into the new division.
 Also, a joint venture with Sh-K-Boom/Ghostlight Records, the theatrical music company, was formed, with founder/president Kurt Deutsch being named as senior vice president of theatrical and catalog development for Warner/Chappell Music.

 In November 2018, Arts Music signed a multi-year deal with Sesame Workshop to revive the Sesame Street Records label starting early 2019.
 In June 2019, WMG purchased First Night Record, a musical-theater cast recording company, and placed the company within Arts Music.
 On June 24, 2019, the division launched the licensed Cloudco Entertainment label with the release of the current Holly Hobbie theme song as a part of a multi-season deal.
 Build-A-Bear Workshop teamed up with Arts Music and Warner Chappell Music in July 2019 to partner on the Build-A-Bear label, with Patrick Hughes and Harvey Russell.

-On May 1, 2020, toy manufacturer and entertainment company Mattel Inc. struck an agreement with Arts Music to become the exclusive distributor of its music catalogue.
-The agreement was to make hundreds of never-before-released and newly released albums and singles available for existing Mattel properties/brands for digital distribution, beginning with the launch of Thomas & Friends' birthday album on May 8.
-Consequently, the soundtrack album of Monster High: Boo York, Boo York and other Mattel albums previously released by Universal Music Group through its film distribution agreement with Universal Pictures would be re-released by the label Mattel/Arts Music via ADA Worldwide.
+On May 1, 2020, toy manufacturer and entertainment company, Mattel, struck an agreement with Arts Music to become the exclusive distributor of its music catalogue.
+The agreement at the time was to make available hundreds of "never-before-released" and newly-released albums and singles for existing Mattel properties/brands for digital distribution, beginning with the launch of Thomas & Friends' birthday album a week later on May 8.
+As a result, the soundtrack album to Monster High: Boo York, Boo York and other Mattel albums previously released under Universal Music Group through its film distribution agreement with Universal Pictures would be re-released under the pseudonym label: Mattel–Arts Music by ADA Worldwide.